godotengine/godot-docs/classes/class_@globalscope.rst

 :ref:`PropertyHint<enum_@GlobalScope_PropertyHint>` **PROPERTY_HINT_ENUM** = ``2``

-Hints that an :ref:`int<class_int>` or :ref:`String<class_String>` property is an enumerated value to pick in a list specified via a hint string.
+Hints that an :ref:`int<class_int>`, :ref:`String<class_String>`, or :ref:`StringName<class_StringName>` property is an enumerated value to pick in a list specified via a hint string.

 The hint string is a comma separated list of names such as ``"Hello,Something,Else"``.
-Whitespaces are **not** removed from either end of a name.
+Whitespace is **not** removed from either end of a name.
 For integer properties, the first name in the list has value 0, the next 1, and so on.
 Explicit values can also be specified by appending ``:integer`` to the name, e.g. ``"Zero,One,Three:3,Four,Six:6"``.

 .. _class_@GlobalScope_constant_PROPERTY_HINT_ENUM_SUGGESTION: